arkadymankovsky/tango-home-assignment/README.md

 5. **Metric Selection**: Given this design, traditional Precision@k and Recall@k metrics weren't appropriate.
 Instead, I used Hit Rate as the primary evaluation metric, which measures whether the recommended item matches any item actually purchased by the user.

+# Data Preparation & Modeling Approach

+## Data Preparation Strategy

+1. **Handling Extreme Values**: I preserved extreme values in all columns.
+In recommendation systems, what appears as an outlier in the aggregate data might actually represent valid preferences for specific users.
+While this approach potentially increases data sparsity and computational complexity, it ensures we don't eliminate important signals from high-value or highly active users.

+2. **Rating Assignment**: Implemented a binary rating approach where all purchases receive a rating of 1.
+This implicit feedback model focuses on capturing the basic purchase signal rather than attempting to infer different levels of preference.

+3. **Train-Test Split**: Stratified the split by user_id to ensure all users appear in both training and testing sets.

+## Modeling Implementation

+The recommendation system utilizes the Singular Value Decomposition (SVD) algorithm from the Surprise library, which is well-suited for implicit feedback data:

+1. **Model Input**: User-hour combinations paired with item_id (USD-coins combinations) to capture temporal patterns in user preferences.

+2. **Latent Factors**: The SVD model with 30 latent factors allows the system to discover underlying patterns in user-item interactions without requiring explicit feature engineering.

+## Future Improvements

+Several opportunities exist to enhance the current implementation:

+1. **Temporal Validation**: Implement time-based validation to better simulate real-world recommendation scenarios, potentially stratifying by timestamp to maintain chronological ordering.

+2. **User Weighting**: Develop techniques to balance the influence of users with extreme numbers of purchases to prevent them from dominating the model training.

+3. **Alternative Rating Approaches**: Explore more sophisticated rating schemes such as purchase frequency or VFM-based ratings to capture richer signals from user behavior.
 ---